What's Up Today: Monday, December 12

 Marine Forecast

-Tonight: NW wind 9 to 12 kt increasing to 13 to 16 kt after midnight.
-Winds could gust as high as 29 kt.
-Mostly clear.
+Tonight: N wind 11 to 16 kt, with gusts as high as 30 kt.
+Partly cloudy.
 Seas 1 ft or less.

 Coastal Water Temperature: 49°F.